tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/实例生命周期/扩展实例/创建灾备实例_intl.md

 ### Overview
-TencentDB for MongoDB allows users to create one or more disaster recovery instances for applications with a strong demand for continued services and reliable data or regulatory requirements, helping users enhance their capability to deliver continued services at a low cost and improve data reliability.
+TencentDB for MongoDB allows you to create one or more disaster recovery instances for your applications which require high service availability and reliability or regulation.

 >!
-- The feature of creating disaster recovery instances is implemented based on the whitelist.
-If you need to use this feature, submit a ticket.
+- Creating read-only instances is currently whitelisting.
+Please submit a ticket for the service.
-- Due to delay in data synchronization, the real-timeness of data synchronization for disaster recovery instances may not be guaranteed.
-Synchronization latency between the disaster recovery instances and the master instance can be viewed on the console.
+- Due to delay in data synchronization, disaster recovery instances may not synchronize the data in real-time.
+You can find the synchronization latency between the disaster recovery instances and the master instance on the console.

 ### How does it work
-Changes on the master instance are synced to disaster recovery instances using oplog.
-Each disaster recovery instance uses a "1 master, 2 slaves" architecture at least.
-If any failure occurs with the master instance, the disaster recovery instances can be activated in seconds to recover business reading and writing.
+Changes on the master instance can be synced to read-only instances using oplog.
+Each read-only instance have at least 1 master and 2 slaves.
+Disaster recovery instances can be activated as soon as the master instance fails to recover read and write abilities.

-### Use limits
+### limitation
-- Backup and rollback: Backup and rollback are not supported.
+ - Backup and rollback: Not supported.
-- Data migration: Migrating data to read-only instances is not supported.
+ - Data migration: Do not support migrating data to read-only instances.
-- Database management: Creation and deletion of databases are not supported.
+ - Database management: Do not support Creating and deleting a database.
-- Account management: Account creation/deletion, password reset and account authorization are not supported.
+ - Account management: Do not support creating/deleting accounts, resetting passwords and authorizing accounts.
-- A maximum of 3 disaster recovery instances can be created for one master instance.
+ - Up to 3 disaster recovery instances allowed for each master instance.
-- Disaster recovery instances can be created only for monthly subscription master instances.
+ - Only prepaid (monthly/yearly subscription) master instances can create disaster recovery instances.
  - The engine of a disaster recovery instance is consistent with that of the master instance.
 - Due to network isolation, you cannot create disaster recovery instances in finance zones for master instances in common regions, and vice visa.

-### Billing description
+### Billing
-Read-only instances only support monthly subscription billing.
+Disaster recovery instances only support prepaid (monthly/yearly subscription) billing method.

 ### Creation steps
 The steps for creating a read-only instance are as below: